 - reappointment (section 4) includes all pre-tenure review processes formative review, summative review and reappointment, summative reappointment with tenure only, and summative reappointment with tenure and promotion.
-Annual review is mandatory for pre-tenure candidates, and ordinarily occurs in the spring semester. - promotion (section 5) includes promotion processes that occur separately from reappointment, during Years 1-4 (i.e., pre-tenure), or after approval for tenure (Years 6+).
+Annual review is mandatory for pretenure candidates, and ordinarily occurs in the spring semester. - promotion (section 5) includes promotion processes that occur separately from reappointment, during Years 1-4 (i.e., pre-tenure), after approval for tenure (Years 6+) or (in the case of Non-Tenure Track Teaching Positions, such as Clinical Specialists/Lecturers) when the minimum requirements are met.
 Application for promotion is voluntary, occurs during the fall semester only, and may require external review (the external review process begins in the spring; see Sections 3.2.5. & 8.5.).